craftedmedia/XperienceCommunity.FusionCache/README.md

 ```

 And that should be enough to get going!
-Read on for a more info.
+Read on for more info.

 ## Full Instructions

 ### Default Cache options

 You can choose to configure some default `FusionCacheEntryOptions` via `appsettings.json` config.
-These will be used as the default for all cache entries, although they can be overridden directly when using any of the methods within `IFusionCache`.
+These will be used as the default for all cache entries, although they can be overridden on a per-call basis when using `IFusionCache`.
+See: [https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Options.md](https://github.com/ZiggyCreatures/FusionCache/blob/main/docs/Options.md#defaultentryoptions)

 Example: